 a.
 If the TRS determines that a tenure case requires reconsideration, the TAC will reconsider the case.
 The TAC will have access to the written information which ATC had in its original deliberations and any additional material included as part of the TRS investigation.
 The deadline for submission of additional materials shall be April 15.

 b.
 The TAC will hear testimony from an advocate designated by the candidate.
 The advocate may be a person in the candidate's department, the candidate's Chair, a Skidmore faculty member outside the candidate's department, or someone outside the College.
 The advocate may not be an attorney.
-By request, the advocate may be informed why tenure was not initially recommended by ATC and/or the President at a joint meeting of the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), the Chair of ATC, the candidate, and the advocate.
+By request, the advocate may be informed why tenure was not initially recommended by ATC and/or the President at a joint meeting of the President, the Dean of the Faculty/Vice President for Academic Affairs, the designated Associate Dean of the Faculty (faculty affairs), the Chair of ATC, the candidate, and the advocate.
 The advocate, in the presence of the candidate, has the right of access but may not photocopy the materials which ATC had in its original deliberations.
 Whenever testimony is given by the candidate or the advocate, both shall be present.

 c.
-The TAC may consult with the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), or members of the candidate's department at any time.
+The TAC may consult with the President, the Dean of the Faculty/Vice President for Academic Affairs, the designated Associate Dean of the Faculty (faculty affairs), or members of the candidate's department at any time.

 d.
 The operating procedures to be followed by the TAC will be made available to the candidate well in advance of the proceedings.
 The Chair of ATC shall preside over appeal proceedings.